Microplastics in the Environment and in the Human Body

 Concerns About Microplastics

 Microplastics are tiny pieces of plastic that are less than five millimetres long.
 They are created by the degradation of larger items and are also deliberately produced for use in manufacturing.
-Like much of our waste, they collect in bodies of water when they are created or discarded.
-Some people are very concerned about the effects of microplastics on aquatic life, and rightly so.
+Like much of our waste, they often collect in bodies of water when they are created or discarded.
+Some people are very concerned about their effects of on aquatic life, and rightly so.
 There is another area of concern that is worrying researchers, however: the effects of microplastics on humans.

 Scientists know that microplastic particles are entering our bodies.
 They also know that the particles transport molecules that are harmful to humans at certain concentrations.
 They haven’t yet discovered whether the microplastic is affecting our health, however.
 Answering this question could be urgent.
 As the particles continue to collect in the environment and enter our bodies, we might be heading for a range of health problems.